AxonIQ/reference-guide/axon-server/administration/tagging.md

 You can use tagging in Axon for 2 different scenarios:

-1. you want to control which command handler or query handler executes a command or query
+1. You want to control which command handler or query handler executes a command or query, or
-1. you want to control to which Axon Server node a particular client connects
+2. You want to control to which Axon Server node a particular client connects.

 ## Tag based routing